A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.

-Enrollees can call the insurers directly, or reach out to the Kentucky State Health Insurance Assistance Program for assistance.
+Enrollees can call the Medigap insurers directly, or reach out to the Kentucky State Health Insurance Assistance Program for assistance.

 What additional resources are available for Medicare beneficiaries and their caregivers in Kentucky?